MDPO: Overcoming the Training-Inference Divide of Masked Diffusion Language Models: Methodology

 \subsection{Remasking}

-As introduced in \secref{sec:llada_training}, inference in LLaDA alternates between predicting all masked tokens in $\bar{x}_t$ and selectively re-masking a fraction of the prediction $x_{t-1}$ via $\bar{x}_{t-1}=\gamma(x_{t-1},t)$ for iterative refinement.
-We first discuss random and confidence-based re-masking as introduced in LLaDA.
-Next, we propose a simple yet effective improvement to address a key limitation of confidence-based re-masking, which consistently leads to better performance for both LLaDA pre-trained as well as MDPO fine-tuned models.
-Formally, the remasking function $\gamma$ assigns the mask symbol $\cM$ to the tokens with the $n_t$'th highest masking scores:
+As introduced in \secref{sec:llada_training}, inference in LLaDA alternates between predicting all masked tokens in $\bar{x}_t$ and selectively remasking a fraction of the prediction $x_{t-1}$ via $\bar{x}_{t-1}=\gamma(x_{t-1},t)$ for iterative refinement.
+We first discuss random and confidence-based remasking as introduced in LLaDA.
+Next, we propose a simple yet effective improvement to address a key limitation of confidence-based remasking, which consistently leads to better performance for both LLaDA pre-trained as well as MDPO fine-tuned models.
+Formally, the remasking function $\gamma$ assigns the mask symbol $\cM$ to the $n_t$ tokens with the highest masking scores:

 where $n_t=\round{\phi(t,T)L}$ determines the number of tokens to be masked depending on the time step $t$ and a scheduling function $\phi$. $n_t$ decreases as $t$ increases (more tokens are masked for larger $t$). $m_t^i$ is a generic definition of the masking score of token $i$ at step $t$ and remasking strategies vary in how they compute $m_t^i$.
 LLaDA applies a linear function for $\phi$ so that an equal amount of $\round{\frac{L}{T}}$ tokens are \textit{not} remasked every step, \ie, $n_t=\round{\frac{T-t}{T}L}$.
 We investigate various schedules in \appendixref{appendix:remask}.